Inheritance tax planning and tax-free gifts

-You are allowed to make some gifts without having to pay any tax at all – irrespective of when you give it.
+You're allowed to make some gifts without your heirs having to pay any tax at all.

 Gifts always tax-free

 - Gifts between a husband and wife or civil partners.

 - Gifts to UK-established charities, national museums, universities, the National Trust and certain other bodies Gifts to political parties (broadly those represented in parliament with at least two MPs).
 Gifts to registered housing associations and community amateur sports clubs.